devsatishm/terraform-heroku-app-postgres/README.md

 export HEROKU_API_KEY="heroku_api_key"
 ```

-Run a `plan` and pass in the desired name of your Heroku application to view the Terraform execution plan.
+Run a `plan` and pass in the desired variables to view the Terraform execution plan.
+For more information on each variable, view the [variables.tf](./variables.tf) file.

 ```
 terraform plan -var 'name=heroku-app-name'